simonArchipoff/qtg/README.md

-Concretely, the DSP pipeline is as follow : watch -> microphone/soundcard -> bandpass arround 32768 -> mixing by oscillator at 32760Hz -> low pass at 16Hz -> downsampling by a factor 1000 or such -> compute which frequency arround 8hz has the most energy -> apply soundcard compensation to find the actual "physical" frequency
+Concretely, the DSP pipeline is as follow : watch -> microphone/soundcard -> bandpass around 32768 -> mixing by oscillator at 32760Hz -> low pass at 16Hz -> downsampling by a factor 1000 or such -> compute which frequency around 8hz has the most energy -> apply soundcard compensation to find the actual "physical" frequency

 regarding the soundcard :
 timestamp each new buffer and compute it's actual frequency using the system's clock.
-Actually take a bunch of measures to estimate the accuracy of the measure.
+Actually take a bunch of measures to estimate the accuracy.

 ## How good it is ?